benvillalobos/msbuildism/build-spelunking/README.md

   </Target>
 ```

-### Following the paper trail
+### Following the Paper Trail
-Okay, so `_SourceItemsToCopyToOutputDirectory` is the relevant item, but we don't want to add to it because it's private.
-Let's see how it gets populated.
+`_CopyOutOfDateSourceItemsToOutputDirectory` is the target and `_SourceItemsToCopyToOutputDirectory` is the item, but you want to avoid modifying "private" items unless you _really_ know what you're doing.
+The next step is to figure out how `_SourceItemsToCopyToOutputDirectory` gets populated.
 To do this, go to the "Find in Files" tab in the top right of the binlog viewer.
 From here, search for `<_SourceItemsToCopyToOutputDirectory`.
 This will find all instances where `_SourceItemsToCopyToOutputDirectory` is defined.
 Follow the one in `Microsoft.Common.CurrentVersion.targets`, as that is the "main" build logic.

 After searching, we find: